tlswg/tls13-spec/draft-ietf-tls-tls13.md

 may be sent are those that appear in the ClientHello).
 When sending the new ClientHello, the client MUST copy the contents of the extension received in the HelloRetryRequest into a "cookie" extension in the new ClientHello.
-Clients MUST NOT use cookies in subsequent connections.
+Clients MUST NOT use cookies in their initial ClientHello in subsequent connections.

 ###  Signature Algorithms